Carceral feminism: Activist critiques and media discussion

 Angela Davis, in the chapter "How Gender Structures the Prison System" of her book Are Prisons Obsolete?, argues that carceral feminism intersects with the oppressive use of psychiatry to pathologize women who fight back against abuse and violence.
 She contends that while male offenders were seen as individuals who have violated the social contract and thus were granted redemption through prison time, female offenders were seen as fundamentally transgressing morality.
 In their role as women, they had failed and thus could not benefit from salvation.
 In the United States, Quaker reformers argued that women could be reformed, but did so in a way that maintained gendered norms of womanhood, which meant implementing a regime designed to turn criminalized women into models of domesticity.
-Davis further submits that this is why female prisoners serve on average longer sentences than men and are over-medicated, in order to keep them under the control and surveillance of the state, since the theory of eugenics stipulates that women who are genetically unfit due to insanity must be kept in jail for as long as possible so that they would bear fewer children.
+Davis further submits that this is why female prisoners serve on average longer sentences than men and are overmedicated, in order to keep them under the control and surveillance of the state, since the theory of eugenics stipulates that women who are genetically unfit due to insanity must be kept in jail for as long as possible so that they would bear fewer children.
 Davis also highlights how sexual violence against women in society is perpetuated and hidden behind prison walls.
 This abuse, along with racism and misogyny, is intensified in the prison system and sanctioned in an environment of punishment.

 In Canada, Indigenous women are both overrepresented in the prison system and victims to a history of forced sterilisation in the name of eugenics.
 In 2022, Indigenous women accounted for half of the female population in federal penitentiaries.
-Starting in the late 1920's, Canada sanctioned forced sterilization through laws such as Alberta's Sexual Sterilization Act.
+Starting in the late 1920s, Canada sanctioned forced sterilization through laws such as Alberta's Sexual Sterilization Act.
 Although no longer prohibited by law, there continue to be numerous reports of non-consensual sterilization on Indigenous women in Canada.